eezstreet/SWATEliteForce/README.md

   * Grenades and wedges now go back to your last used weapon after using one, instead of switching back to that item.

 ## GUI ##
   * Training mission returns!
-New Features from the Expansion are gone.
+New Features menu from the Expansion is gone.
   * "Disable Initial Dispatch" option in Audio Settings lets you skip the initial dispatches.
   * "Mouse Smoothing" checkbox in Control Settings enables (default) or disables mouse smoothing.
   * "Field of Vision" slider in Video Settings lets you change the field of vision.
+There's also one to control the first person weapon model's field of vision.
   * Mod version, wiki and Discord links are shown in the main menu.
   * Server browser has a button to download the server browser patch.
   * Loadout Menu (SP) has a button to apply current tab to Element, Team, or specific officer